Frequently Asked Questions

 Tassomai has a vast range of content, which has been specifically constructed to correspond to each course’s specification.
 The program constructs itself not only to fit the student’s requirements, but also to adapt to their strengths and weaknesses.
 It presents live, detailed feedback to parents and teachers - no other program is remotely as sophisticated.

 What courses does Tassomai offer?

 Our main focus is GCSE science, for which we have courses for every major exam board in England and Wales as well as the international iGCSE.
 For private subscribers we also offer French, Maths and Latin GCSE programs and courses for students sitting their Common Entrance exams at 11 and 13 (Maths, English, French, Latin and science options).
 For younger children (age 7-9) we offer Tassomai introductory courses in English and Maths.
 We're also introducing Tassomai for the Key Stage 3 core subjects of English, maths and science for schools from Autumn 2019.

 When is the best time to start Tassomai?

 It’s never too late to start Tassomai, as even covering a small fraction of the course can have a big impact on results.
 This said, we would recommend starting as early as possible; it makes it easier to retain knowledge and to complete the course.
-If you are coming to Tassomai late in the day (around the start of the Easter holidays) then we would suggest contacting us, as we can adapt the program so that it fits better with the time remaining until the exam.

 What devices can I use Tassomai on?